unt-libraries/solrbenchmark/README.md

     - Are you testing for an existing collection or a collection that doesn't exist yet?
 It's easier to model your test configuration after an existing collection; for a new collection, you'll have to do some guesswork.
     - How will you produce your test document set?
 With an existing collection, you can either use documents from the live document set or generate faked documents that emulate the live document set.
 With a new collection, you'll *have* to generate faked documents, obviously.
         - Solrbenchmark assumes you will be generating faked documents — its tools are built around that use case.
 But, it could easily be adapted to use a pre-existing document set.
         - If you need to generate faked documents, you'll need to spend time setting up the code that will generate those documents.
 This process is somewhat involved.
-See [Setting Up Your Schema](#setting-up-your-schema) for more details.
+See [Setting Up Your Schema Faker](#setting-up-your-schema-faker) for more details.
     - How large do you need your test document set to be?
 Likely your test environment is a scaled-down version of your live environment.
 To get comparable tests, you'll want to scale your document set and your test environment similarly.
         - Memory usage is a particularly important consideration.
         - If you're using documents from an actual document set, you'll want a sample that's representative of the whole set, in terms of document characteristics.
 What exactly that means and how you approach that depends on your document set and its characteristics!
 If your test document set will be 10% the size of your real document set, then perhaps taking every 10th document is a good enough approach.